-Category fields are somewhat similar to exact fields, but are attached to a taxonomy (essentially, a hierarchy of field values).
-Searches can then be used to find all documents in which a value in a document is a descendant of the search value
+Category fields are somewhat similar to exact fields, but in addition a hierarchy of field values can be defined.
+Searches can then be used to find all documents in which a value in a document is an ancestor of the search value.